 Another concern for Sphynx owners is that the lack of a thick coat of hair leaves these cats vulnerable to cold temperatures.
 Be sure to provide access to bedding, another cat, a dog, or a person to snuggle up with to help keep your cat warm if needed.

 There are plenty of styles and types of cat beds, including heated ones.

 Keep in mind also that anywhere a cat has less hair, there is also the possibility of sunburn and skin cancer.
 For the Sphynx, that's pretty much all over.
 Kitty cat sunscreen can help.

 Do you have a hard time wondering how a cat breed can be both rare, and popular at the same time?
 The Sphynx is so appealing by nature that even though rare, they are a big hit at cat shows.
 Since they love people, they often don't mind being handled, which makes them easy to show.

 In addition, the general public has become much more aware of the Sphynx since the Austin Powers movies as well as other celebrity Sphynxes.
 One that comes to mind is Dina Manzo's Grandma Wrinkles (Real Housewives of New Jersey).

 You should note that the Sphynx is sometimes referred to as the Canadian Sphynx.
 This is to differentiate them from the Russian born Sphynx breeds.

-In the late nineteen eighties, a hairless cat appeared in Russia, and a separate breed was developed.
+In the late 1980s, a hairless cat appeared in Russia, and a separate breed was developed.
 That breed is now known as the Don Sphynx.